2021–22 Azerbaijan Premier League: Personnel and kits

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
-Players and Managers may hold more than one non-FIFA nationality.
+Players and managers may hold more than one non-FIFA nationality.

 Managerial changes

 Foreign players

-Each team can use only six foreign players on the field in each game.
+Each team could use a maximum of six foreign players on the field in each game.

 In bold: Players that capped for their national team.

 League table

 Fixtures and results

 Clubs played each other four times for a total of 28 matches each.